Hardwood Flooring and Natural Resource Depletion: Part Two

 The Mixed Benefits of Hardwood

 However, hardwood production is more energy-intensive than that of softwood manufacturing.
-This is due to hardwood’s generally-higher density, which requires more energy to cut.
+This is due to hardwood’s generally higher density, which requires more energy to cut.
 Since hardwoods are also dried to lower equilibrium moisture content (EMC), kiln charges are run longer than on softwoods.
-Typically, hardwoods are also sawn to thinner dimensions, so more saw passes are required, and more energy consumed.
+Typically, hardwoods are also cut to thinner dimensions, so more saw passes are required, and more energy consumed.